Research Participation Policy

 You may also earn a maximum of three extra credits in addition to the seven required credits.
 To do this, you must participate in three additional studies (or alternative assignments arranged with your instructor).
 Consult your course syllabus for the exact policy for your class.

-You can use the SONA system to keep informed of the total number of credits you earned, minus the credits lost for missed appointments.
+You can use the SONA system to keep informed of the total number of credits you earned.
 You have two weeks after an appointment to discuss possible errors in the report with the researcher in charge of the study.
 Do this by contacting the researcher via email or during her/his posted office hours.
 Remember: in order to do this you must keep a record of the studies and the dates on which you participated.

 Procedures for Volunteering for Research